 Easy climbing plant ideas

 ‘When you are planting your garden don’t forget the vertical spaces.
-Walls, fences, gates and pergolas all offer planting possibilities’ says garden designer Fiona Lamb.
+Walls, fences, gates and garden shade ideas like pergolas all offer planting possibilities’ says garden designer Fiona Lamb.
 ‘Climbers can hide an ugly outbuilding or old fence, they can invite you through an arch or gate or add scent, colour and texture to a sitting area.’

 ‘Whatever your soil conditions or aspect you can find a climber to thrive, many also offering invaluable habitats to nesting birds and insects’ explains Fiona.
 With that, take a look at our favoured climber ideas to transform your garden.